ipasimulator/ipasim/docs/objc.md

 Now, we are trying to build the Apple's source code directly for UWP.
 **TODO: If porting the Apple's runtime is the approach we choose, delete or incorporate the docs above.
 Or better - leave it there as an option that we didn't choose after all.**
+**TODO: Maybe extract from Starboard SDK information about how to build this using just clang and then use (c)make or something like that.**

 ### Building against a SDK